 So, I requested that Carly be tested for dyslexia.
 I realize my mistake.
 I did not request the FIE (Full Individual Evaluation) under Special Education.
 I know.
 I know better.

 Did you know that if you request for a dyslexia test, you get a RTI (Response to intervention) test?
 I was under the understanding that they could run the RTI and dyslexia evaluation at the same time; that RTI was not suppose to delay evaluation of dyslexia.
 However, they had to check certain boxes and follow their system.

 The RTI did lead to the dyslexia test.
 They agreed that she qualified to be evaluated for dyslexia.
 This was a total waste of time, and yes, delayed evaluation for dyslexia.

 Carly was denied.
 The district dyslexia team met independently, outside of the 504 team and determined she did not have dyslexia, or qualify for services.

-When the decision was brought to the 504 team meeting (December 12, 2017), none of that was not discussed.
-Since the ISD had predetermined that she was not dyslexic, in a meeting without me, that was that.
+When the decision was brought to the 504 team meeting (December 12, 2017), nothing but the results of the evaluation were discussed, and since the ISD had predetermined that she was not dyslexic, in a meeting without me, that was that.

 However, the 504 team DID decide that Carly would benefit from the dyslexia program (I do not recommend this if you are not done with evaluations - more later on this).
-The 504 team put Carly on a 504 with Accommodations and she now had access to Learning Ally (I had to push for this one because they only give this to students with dyslexia).
+The 504 team put Carly on a 504 with Accommodations and she would now have access to Learning Ally (I had to push for this one because this is only provided to students with dyslexia).

 I left the meeting somewhat happy that she would be getting some services she needed, but broken and frustrated.

-So, after hours of tossing and turning, that same night, in bed, I pulled out the handbook and read.
+So, after hours of tossing and turning, that same night, in bed, I pulled out the Texas Dyslexia Handbook and read.
 And reread.
 And kept reading.

 Its unbelievable how many laws were not followed.